Trump says he won't invite NBA champs to White House, after rebukes from James, Curry

 "If they want to be here, it's the greatest place on Earth.
 I'm here.
 If they don't want to be here, I don't want them," Trump said.

-Trump’s response came after he cannceled a visit by the NFL's Philadelphia Eagles to commemorate their Super Bowl win after most of the players decided they'd skip it.
+Trump’s response came after he canceled a visit by the NFL's Philadelphia Eagles to commemorate their Super Bowl win after most of the players decided they'd skip it.

 The president held “A Celebration of America” event instead.